Water kefir is loved by many families everywhere!

 - Always work with clean hands, utensils & surface areas.

-- Avoid aluminium utensils.
-Rather use plastic & glass.
+- Avoid aluminum utensils.
+Rather use stainless steel, plastic or glass.

 - Fermented foods often have a sour but clean aroma and flavour.
 Never consume anything that smells or tastes unpleasant.